eduardo-ibarr/eduardo-ibarr/README.md

 - 👋 Hi, I’m @duibarr
-- 👀 I’m interested in web dev, pentest and mobile development.
+- 👀 I’m interested in web and mobile development.
 - 🌱 I’m currently learning web development.
 - 📫 How to reach me: Instagram @duibarr and linkedin.com/eduardo-ibarr